July 24, 2022

 Colossians

 Paul continues his theme of the cosmic Christ who is both eternal and also bodily present— Christ’s body being the church.
 As members of the church we are members of Christ’s physical presence.
+As such, Christ is the one who has power over us.
+Other people, movements, values or forces have no power over us.

 You could preach a whole sermon on practically every sentence in Paul’s letters.